biennt/bigiponvng/source/general.rst

 Licensing your F5 BIGIP instance
 --------------------------------

-Access to the Web-based management interface of the F5 BIGIP instance as mentioned in the email from VNG Cloud team.<br>
+Access to the Web-based management interface of the F5 BIGIP instance as mentioned in the email from VNG Cloud team.

 Typically, it is https://<wan_IP>:8443.
 Click on "Activate"